Hereditary Hsu-Robbins-Erd\"os Law of Large Numbers: Introduction

 More precisely, under \eqref{1.7} {\it there exist an integrable function $ f_\infty$ and a subsequence $ f_{k_1}, f_{k_2} , \cdots $ with

-and the same holds ``hereditarily", i.e., along every further subsequence of $ f_{k_1}, f_{k_2} , \cdots $} (this hereditary aspect is immediate, when the $f_1, f_2, \cdots \,$ are independent and equi-distributed).
-Whereas, it is shown in \cite{L} that every convex subset of $\mathbb{L}^1$ which satisfies the conclusion of the \textsc{Koml\'os} theorem, i.e., the statement in italics right above, must necessarily be $\mathbb{L}^1-$norm bounded as in \eqref{1.7}.
+and the same holds "hereditarily", i.e., along every further subsequence of $ f_{k_1}, f_{k_2} , \cdots $} (this hereditary aspect is immediate, when the $f_1, f_2, \cdots \,$ are independent and equi-distributed).
+Conditions slightly weaker than \eqref{1.7} have been identified recently in \cite{BKS} as not only sufficient, but also necessary, for the validity of the hereditary SLLN in \eqref{1.8} (cf.\,\cite{L}).

-The proof in \cite{K} is one of the early applications in probability limit theory of martingale techniques; such techniques were used in \cite{Ch}--\cite{Ch3}, \cite{G} to derive similar hereditary results for the central limit theorem and for the law of the iterated logarithm.
-They will be deployed liberally here as well.
+The proof in \cite{K} is an early application in probability limit theory of martingale techniques; these were then used in \cite{Ch1}--\cite{Ch3}, \cite{G} to derive similar hereditary results for the central limit theorem and for the law of the iterated logarithm.